nahidhasan98/nahidhasan98/README.md

 - :innocent: I Love Challenges.
 Passionate to solve new problems.
-- :heart_eyes: Favorite Programming Language is Go.
+- :heart_eyes: Favorite Programming Languages: Go.
 - :smile: Pronouns: Achromatic.
 - ⚡ Fun fact: Have a little degree in Medical Science.
 - 📫 How to reach me: mnh.nahid35@gmail.com.